 - When the cakes have cooled, turn them upside down and spread the lemon curd on the flat side of both cakes.

-- Using a pallet knife or a flat knife, spread the buttercream all over one of the cakes, then place the other cake on top.
+- Using a pallet knife or a flat knife, spread the buttercream all over the flat side of both cakes, then sandwich the cakes together.

-- Now make the drizzle syrup; add the lemon juice to the sugar and stir until the sugar has dissolved and you have a slightly thick syrup.
+- Add the juice of 1 + ½ lemons to 85g of castor sugar and stir until the sugar has dissolved and you have a slightly thick syrup.

 - Place the cake on a cooling rack over a baking tray to catch any stray syrup.
 Using a metal skewer make some small holes in the top of the cake then pour the syrup over the top of the cake, do this a little at a time giving letting the sponge absorb the syrup each time.Once all the syrup has been absorbed into the cake place the daisy decorations on the top.Leave the cake to settle for about 20 minutes before serving.